Turnover · Retention · Labor · Operations

 Make these transparent:

-Worked example: A line cook who feels underpaid versus the new hire on the line next to them.
-If the operator can explain “you make $20 base, new hire makes $19 base with a starting differential because we needed someone fast, but you have a $1/hour seniority differential after 1 year that pushes you to $21,” the conversation becomes about expectation, not unfairness.
-Most pay-driven quits are perception problems first.
+Worked example: Say a line cook is convinced he’s getting shorted next to the new guy on the line.
+If you can sit him down and say “you make $20 base, the new guy makes $19 base with a starting differential because we were desperate to fill the spot, and you’ve got a $1/hour seniority differential after 1 year that puts you at $21,” now the talk is about how the system works instead of him feeling screwed.
+Most pay-driven quits start as a perception problem, not a money problem.

 Intervention 5: Retention bonuses (the math) #